millalin/Interactive_data_visualization/README.md

 Data visualization of different coutries CO2 emissions.

-Current state of the site can be found in https://world-emissions.herokuapp.com/
+Currently application can be found in Render https://world-emissions.onrender.com/